MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-connectivity.md

 > ![hybrid-pillars.png](./media/azure-stack-solution-cloud-burst/hybrid-pillars.png)
 > Microsoft Azure Stack is an extension of Azure.
 Azure Stack brings the agility and innovation of cloud computing to your on-premises environment, enabling the only hybrid cloud that lets you build and deploy hybrid apps anywhere.
 >
-> The whitepaper [Design Considerations for Hybrid Applications](https://aka.ms/hybrid-cloud-applications-pillars) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying and operating hybrid applications.
+> The whitepaper [Design Considerations for Hybrid Applications](https://aka.ms/hybrid-cloud-applications-pillars) reviews pillars of software quality (placement, scalability, availability, resiliency, manageability, and security) for designing, deploying, and operating hybrid applications.
 The design considerations assist in optimizing hybrid app design, minimizing challenges in production environments.

 ## Prerequisites

 A few components are required to build a hybrid connectivity deployment.
-Some of these components will take time to prepare, so you'll have to plan accordingly.
+Some of these components take time to prepare, so plan accordingly.

 **Azure Stack**